 Ion exchange

-The EDI module has a structure in which cation and anion exchange membranes are alternately arranged, sandwiched between anodes and cathodes, and the gaps between them are filled with ion exchange resin.
+An EDI module has a structure where cation exchange membranes and anion exchange membranes are arranged alternately between an anode (positive electrode) and a cathode (negative electrode), with the spaces between them filled with ion exchange resins.

-When a direct current is applied between the anode and cathode, anions such as chloride ions move to the anode, and cations such as sodium ions move to the cathode.
-Cation-exchange and anion-exchange membranes are structured to allow only cations and anions to pass through, respectively.
+When a direct current (DC) is passed between the anode and cathode, anions, such as chloride ions, move toward the anode, and cations, such as sodium ions, move toward the cathode.
+The cation and anion exchange membranes are structured to selectively allow only their respective ions (cations and anions) to pass through.

-EDI and CDI are electro-deionization technologies that use a direct current power source to produce pure water continuously.
+EDI and CEDI are electro-deionization technologies that use a direct current power source to produce pure water continuously.
 The advantage is that no chemicals are used, so there is no need for wastewater treatment.
-Ion exchange membranes used in EDI and CDI are also used in metal recovery applications as well as in the production of pure water.
+Ion exchange membranes used in EDI and CEDI are also used in metal recovery applications as well as in the production of pure water.

-The voltage and current of the DC power supply used for EDI and CDI vary depending on the size of the ion exchange membrane, but the voltage is generally 300V to 500V, and the current is several A to 10A.
+The voltage and current requirements for the DC power supply in EDI and CEDI systems depend on the size of the ion exchange membrane, typically ranging from 300V to 500V and from several amperes to 10A.
 The DC power supply is currently used in constant current (CC: Constant Current) mode.

 Matsusada Precision's DC power supplies are used in these water treatment applications.